wolflikeshug/System_Programming/Project2/README.md

 ## v 2.0

-- Introduced multi-thread to boost the running speed of the program
+- Introduced multi-thread to boost the running speed of the Build / Update Function of the program
+- (can save up to 60% time, works especially well with millions of files smaller than 300 Kbytes, this depends on the machine you are using)
+- (Warning, This version is not very stable: the program will potentially crash when reading multiple huge files, If you wish to read a large number of tens of Mega Byte large Files please use stabler version v1.0)

 ## v 1.0